cdalvaro/docker-salt-master/README.md

 ### Custom Configuration

 This image uses its own `master.yml` file to configure `salt-master` to run properly inside the container.
-However, you can still tune other configuration parameters to fit your needs by adding your configuration files into a `config/` directory and mounting it into `/home/salt/data/config/`.
+However, you can still tune other configuration parameters to fit your needs by adding your configuration files inside a `config/` directory and mounting it into `/home/salt/data/config/`.

 For example, you can customize the [Reactor System](https://docs.saltproject.io/en/latest/topics/reactor/index.html) by